-The Bike/Walk Advisory Committee consists of eight members appointed by the Board of Trustees.
-The committee meets the third Monday of every month at 6 PM.
+The Bike/Walk Advisory Committee consists of seven members appointed by the City Council.
+The committee meets approximately every third Monday of every month at 7 PM.

 Essex Junction Named as Bike Friendly Community

-The Village of Essex Junction has renewed our status as a League of American Bicyclists recognized Bronze Bicycle Friendly Community (BFC)!
+The City of Essex Junction has renewed our status as a League of American Bicyclists recognized Bronze Bicycle Friendly Community (BFC)!